Our medical teams act fast to save people’s lives in conflict zones, natural disasters and epidemics. We go where we are needed most.

 Children often hit hardest by crises such as famine, epidemics and armed conflicts.
 A large part of our patients are therefore children.

-Water and sanitation play a key role in our projects; water is the source of life but can also spread disease and death.
-Your goal is to prevent and control water-borne diseases both within and outside of the medical facilities we support.
+Water and sanitation play a key role in our projects.
+Your goal as water and sanitation specialist is to prevent and control water-borne diseases both within and outside of the medical facilities we support.

 As a pharmacist, you have a great responsibility for all management of pharmaceutical, medical materials and equipment.